-- 1 Completed entries are due in" Fairentry" online entry by May 1st by 4:30pm.
-For All Classes - 2 The following is required for horse/pony/mini & School Master classes and must be uploaded in Fair Entry. - a.
-Liability Release Form - b.
-Class and Fun Day Registrations - c.
-Horse Identification Form photo (color) side view entire horse w/markings - d.
-Pony Measurement form Needs completed annually if the pony is less than 7 years old and/or if no measurement form is on file - e.
-Lease form, as indicated, dated on or before May 1st. - f.
-Equistep certificate - g.
-4-H Horse Activity Disclosure and Release of Claims
+Completed entries are due online by May 1, of current year at 4:30pm.

+The following paperwork is required, if applies for all horse/pony/mini and School Master classes and uploaded in Fair Entry.

+- A. Liability Release form - B. Class / Fun Day registration form - C. Horse identification form photo (color) side view entire horse w/ markings - D. Pony measurement form, as indicated.
+Needs completed annually if the pony is less than 7 years old and/or if no measurement form is on file. - E. Lease form, as indicated needs dated on or before May 1st.

+F. Equistep certificate